 This black, white and blush pink tablescape combines a black and white striped tablecloth with pink and white place settings to create a beautiful Valentine’s table.
 A centerpiece made with roses and candles adds even more romance to the ambiance.

 This year I’m trying something I haven’t done before.
 Hosting a Galentine’s Day dinner for a few of my girlfriends!

-I love the idea of celebrating your female friendships the day before Valentine’s Day…even if it did originally come from a TV sitcom.
+I love the idea of celebrating your female friendships the day before Valentine’s Day.
+Even if it did originally come from a TV sitcom.

-To be true to the original show, I should technically be hosting a brunch.
-But since Feb.
-13 falls on a Tuesday and I am not part of the “ladies who lunch” set (in other words, I have to work), dinner it is!
+But since Valentine’s Day doesn’t always fall on a weekend and I am not part of the “ladies who lunch” set (in other words, I have to work), dinner it is!

-I think it’s pretty enough to use for any occasion when you want a romantic table setting!
+I think it’s pretty enough to use for any event when you want a romantic table setting!

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
-For more information, click here to see our disclosures.
+For more information, click here to see our disclosures

 Last week, I came up with some DIY floral centerpiece ideas that are really easy to make.

 Since they also have roses in them, I decided to use them for my blush pink centerpiece.